 - Participating in carnivals and school events (1 pt)

 - House games Yr 7 (1 pt)

 - placing in school carnivals:

 - 1. First place (5 pts)

 - 2. Second place (3 pts)

 - 3. Third place (2 pts)

 - 4. Participation (1 pt)

 - ☆Student of the week☆ (5 pts)

 - Representation of school in extracurricular activities like dance, debating, band, etc. (5 pts)

-- Leadership involvement (5 pts)
+- · Leadership involvement (5 pts)

-- Presentation day awards (15 pts)
+- · Presentation day awards (15 pts)

-- And more!!!
+- · And more!!!

+Bronze-20 points

+Silver-40 points

+Gold-60 points

+MEDAL OF EXCELLENCE-100 Points

+P.S Points accumulate

+The 100 students who earn the most points each term will be able to come to our REWARD DAYS.

 Careers

 Careers gives students the opportunity to reflect on their interests/goals and explore various career options.
 This exploration will enable students to gain an understanding of the many different career opportunities available to them and create a personalised Career Pathway.
 This process will highlight the various study requirements necessary and assist with subject selection for Year 11 so students can achieve their goals.
 As part of the Careers Education Course, students will have the opportunity to participate in a Work Experience Program.
 This program runs for one week and is an integral part of the Careers Education Course at this school.
 The aim is for students to gain first-hand experience in the workforce of their chosen area.
 Careers Education provides students through the Senior Years with information regarding post-school options including Apprenticeships, Traineeships, University Admission, TAFE and other tertiary education.
 Students will also gain insight into available courses, open days and workshops available to the students.
 Our students have been involved in many programs through Careers including: The Young Women's Leadership, UNSW Engineering Camp, NAB Inspirations Workshops, Productivity Boot Camp, Careers Insight Days, Career Expo, Community Mentoring, IMPACT, and Work Skills Program.

-Glenwood High school is excited to introduce PACTS workshops for the first time this year.
-The series of workshops held at school with the Careers Advisor will empower parents to create career conversations with their child and provide relevant information regarding career pathways.
-More information is forthcoming.

 Courses of Study

 Our broad, innovative curriculum and highly-skilled staff motivate and engage our learners resulting in Glenwood High School being the school of choice for our community.
 We prepare our students for their future as they learn to confidently use and critically assess information using various communication technologies which challenges their knowledge and understanding of the world.

+Stage 4

 During their first stage at high school, Year 7 and Year 8 (Stage 4) students study a variety of subjects:

+Computer Studies

+English

+Geography

+History

+Home Economics

-Computer Studies English Geography History Home Economics Language Other Than English - French or Indonesian Industrial Arts Music Personal Development/Health/Physical Education Science Technology Visual Arts
+Language Other Than English -

+French or Indonesian

+Industrial Arts

 Mathematics

+Music

+Personal Development/Health/Physical

+Education

+Science

+Technology

+Visual Arts

+Stage 5

 In Year 9 and Year 10 (Stage 5), our students study a core range of subjects comprising English, Mathematics, Science, History, Geography and Personal Development/Health/Physical Education.
 In addition, students have the opportunity to select three elective subjects from the vast range that is offered:

-Child Studies Commerce Dance Design and Technology Drama Elective Geography Elective History Electronics Engineering Food Technology French Graphics Technology Indonesian
+Child Studies

+Commerce

+Dance

+Design and

+Technology

+Drama

+Elective

+Geography

+Elective History

+Electronics

+Engineering

+Food

+Technology

+French

+Graphics

+Technology

+Indonesian

+Information Software and Technology

+International Studies

+Metal Technology Multimedia

+Music Photography

-Information Software and Technology International Studies Metal Technology Multimedia Music Photography Physical Activity and Sports Studies Visual Arts Visual Design Textiles Technology Timber Technology
+Physical Activity and Sports Studies

+Visual Arts

+Visual Design

+Textiles Technology

+Timber Technology

+Stage 6

 Glenwood High School is accredited with the NSW Board of Studies, Education and Teaching Standards, meaning that students can qualify for the NSW Higher School Certificate award.
 In Year 11 and Year 12, students must study at least 2units of English.
 Other available units students can select may include:

+Biology

+Business Studies

+Chemistry

+Community and Family Studies

+Design and Technology

+Dance

+Drama

-Biology Business Studies Chemistry Community and Family Studies Design and Technology Dance Drama Earth and Environmental Science Economics Engineering Studies English:
+Earth and Environmental Science

+Economics

+Engineering Studies

+English: